Minaçu: Asbestos mine

+Rare earths mining

+Minaçu is now becoming an important hub for rare-earth mineral production.
+Early in 2024 the Serra Verde Group began commercial operations at the Pela Ema deposit, which is located approximately 30km west-northwest of Minaçu.
+Serra Verde is claimed to be the only large-scale producer outside Asia currently capable of supplying all four key magnetic rare-earth elements: neodymium, praseodymium, dysprosium and terbium.

+It is hoped that this mining operation will restore prosperity to Minaçu, though there are doubts about whether local people will benefit significantly and concerns regarding environmental impacts.

+In April 2026 USA Rare Earth acquired the Serra Verde Group in a transaction valued at approximately US$2.8 billion.

 Health and education

 In 2003 there were 2 hospitals in the city with 53 beds.
 There were also 12 walk-in health clinics.
 There were 45 doctors, 6 nurses and 8 dentists.
 The infant mortality rate was 20.88 for every 1,000 live births in 2000.

 In 2005 the school system had 27 schools, 266 classrooms, 577 teachers, and 11,437 students.
 Higher education was represented by a campus of the State University of Goiás—Unidade Universitária da UEG.
 The adult literacy rate was 86.9% in 2000.